The Sting (Gabriella Cilmi album): Promotion

 A black-and-white music video for "Sweeter in History", filmed in the Italian towns of Valvori and Cassino, was released on 14 March 2013.
 On 26 March, the track was offered as a free download for a limited time.

 "The Sting" was released on 1 September 2013 as the album's official lead single, for which a music video was also directed by Wrench.

 "Vicious Love" was released on 23 October 2013 as the third extract from The Sting.
 It was released as a promotional single, for free with the pre-sale of the record.
 An acoustic music video was released in 2012.

 The second single, "Symmetry", was released on 11 November 2013.
 The accompanying music video premiered on 17 September.

+In 2013, Cilmi performed a series of intimate promotional shows in the United Kingdom, including a concert at St. Pancras Church in London.

+Critical reception

+Writing for The Guardian, Michael Cragg described the album's lead single "The Sting" as a soulful departure from Cilmi's earlier electropop sound, noting the presence of "bitterness" in its tone and praising its "smokey, soulful vocal" delivery.
+He highlighted the song's extended bee metaphor and described its chorus as "a joy", commending its blend of church organ and strings while suggesting the track demonstrated that Cilmi had "lost none of her pop nous".

+Reviewing the album for Female First, the publication awarded The Sting three out of five stars, praising Cilmi's "dulcet and distinguished" vocals and highlighting tracks such as "Highway", "Symmetry" and "Don't Look Back" as standouts.
+However, the review suggested that the second half of the album lost momentum and commented that the record could have benefited from a shorter tracklist.

 Track listing

 All tracks are produced by Eliot James.